Josef-Ouano/lpac_modified/README.md

 ---
 ---

-## Modifications to be usable in Quectel EM05G (Lenovo modifications)
+## Lenovo Modifications (Quectel WWAN Modules Support)
 Changes are mostly minor and related to changing APDU and default AT device.
 - In src/main.c, line 135: Changed apdu_driver from 'pcsc' to 'at'
-- In driver/apdu/at.c line 60: Changed from '/dev/ttyUSB0' to '/dev/ttyUSB2'
+- In driver/apdu/at.c, added modifications to add support for the following devices: EM05G,RM520N-GL,EM160R-GL

 ## Dependencies
 Install dependencies: